junder-git/app3_dockercompose_LLM/README.md

    nano .env
    ```

-4. Start the containers:
+3. Start the containers:
    ```bash
    docker-compose up -d
    ```

-5. Wait for all services to initialize.
-The first startup may take longer as it downloads all required components.
+4. Wait for all services to initialize.
+The first startup may take some time as it needs to download the DeepSeek-Coder model.

-6. Access the web UI:
+5. Access the web UI:
    ```
    http://localhost:8080
    ```